tesults/cypress-documentation/content/guides/references/legacy-configuration.md

 When using the `--spec <path or mask>` argument, make it relative to the project's folder.
-If the specs are still missing, run Cypress with [DEBUG logs](/guides/references/troubleshooting#Print-DEBUG-logs) with the following setting to see how the Test Runner is looking for spec files:
+If the specs are still missing, run Cypress with [DEBUG logs](/guides/references/troubleshooting#Print-DEBUG-logs) with the following setting to see how the test-runner is looking for spec files:

 ```shell
 DEBUG=cypress:cli,cypress:server:specs